-The EU Taxonomy is a classification system laid down in Regulation establishing a list of environmentally sustainable economic activities.
-That include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not
+The EU Taxonomy is a

+classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.